 Onyx Software Corp. has named Janice P. Anderson its new CEO and chairman of the board.

 The former Lucent Technologies vice president takes over for Brent Frei, the company's co-founder who announced in January that he would be stepping down.
+That kicked off a worldwide search for a new executive to lead the Bellevue, Wash.-based midmarket CRM provider.

 Ironically, Anderson said she applied for the job a few days before the Onyx's executive recruiter could contact her.